The Gas Company (TGC), Hawaii’s clean gas energy

 agricultural products that were previously discarded or shipped out of

-purchase locally produced, sustainable non-food-grade oils and fats for the
+sustainable non-food-grade oils and fats for the production of renewable

-natural gas and biofuels that the RNG pilot plant produces will be incorporated
+The renewable natural gas and biofuel will be incorporated